-- Technology Sector Risk.
-The Global Select Fund may invest a portion of its assets in the technology sector, which is a very volatile segment of the market.
-The nature of technology is that it is rapidly changing.
-Therefore, products or services that may initially look promising may subsequently fail or become obsolete.
-In addition, many technology companies are younger, smaller and unseasoned companies which may not have established products, an experienced management team, or earnings history. - Investment Selection Risk.
-The sub-advisors' portfolio managers may select investments that underperform and investors' Fund shares may decline in value.
-This risk may be more significant when sub-advisors concentrate their holdings in a limited number of securities as may be the case in the Global Select Fund because concentration can magnify the potential for gains and losses from individual securities.
-This risk may be greater for multi-manager funds compared to funds with a single manager. - Cybersecurity Risk.
-With the increased use of technologies such as the Internet to conduct business, the Global Select Fund is susceptible to operational, information security, and related risks.
-Cyber incidents affecting the Global Select Fund or its service providers may cause disruptions and impact business operations, potentially resulting in financial losses, interference with the Global Select Fund's ability to calculate its NAV, impediments to trading, the inability of shareholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, or additional compliance costs. - Operational Risk.
+- Operational Risk.
 Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
 Various operational events or circumstances are outside the Advisor's or a sub-advisor's control, including instances at third parties.
 The Global Select Fund, the Advisor and each sub-advisor seek to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate to address these risks. - Value Stock Risk.
+However, these measures do not address every possible risk and may be inadequate to address these risks. - Regulatory Risk.
+Governments, agencies or other regulatory bodies may adopt or change laws or regulations that could adversely affect the issuer, or market value, of an instrument held by the Global Select Fund or that could adversely impact the Fund's performance. - Value Stock Risk.
 Value stocks are stocks of companies that may have experienced adverse business or industry developments or may be subject to special risks that have caused the stocks to be out of favor and, in the opinion of the manager, undervalued.
 The value of a security believed by the manager to be undervalued may never reach what is believed to be its full (intrinsic) value, or that security's value may decrease. - Growth Investing Risk.
 Growth stocks, as a group, may be out of favor with the market and underperform value stocks or the overall equity market.
-Growth stocks are generally more sensitive to market movements than other types of stocks primarily because their prices are based heavily on the future expectations of the economy and the stock's issuing company.

-• Securities Lending Risk: The Fund may engage in securities lending.
+Growth stocks are generally more sensitive to market movements than other types of stocks primarily because their prices are based heavily on the future expectations of the economy and the stock's issuing company. - Securities Lending Risk: The Fund may engage in securities lending.
 Securities lending involves possible delay in recovery of the securities or possible loss of rights in the collateral should the borrower fail financially.
 The Fund could also lose money if the value of the collateral decreases.
 As a result, the value of the Fund shares may fall.